HALF MOON BAY TO PORT SAN LUIS

 We are now continuing our journey...next leg San Diego.
 We had spent Saturday night anchored in Sausalito.
 The view from there of San Francisco is fabulous.
 At night you get a panoramic view of the downtown area and fisherman's wharf all lit up and reflected in the

-ocean waters.
-We has the most terrific send-off...a magnificent display of fireworks right over the cityscape!
+had the most terrific send-off...a magnificent display of fireworks right over the cityscape!

 HALF MOON BAY - Thanksgiving